zinho02/bio-counter/README.md

 Here we have all the switches implementations that we did during the scientific study.
 ### initial ideas
 Here we have the Collins toggle switch standard implementation in the file "CollinsToggleSwitch.m".
-The "ourSwitch_1bitCounter.m" was our first try to make a switch osciilate.
+The "ourSwitch_1bitCounter.m" was our first try to make a switch.
 ### fragile counter
 Here we have better implementations than our initial ideas, but they yet are not stable enough.
 ### robust counter